Tour

 • I will on hand to advise on:

-• When to approach
+• when to approach

-• When not to approach
+• when not to approach

-• How to approach safely
+• how to approach and leave

-• Suggested photographic settings
+• suggested photographic settings

 • Other wildlife subjects can be photographed too - I'm a firm believer of making the most of any opportunity, and as winter approaches, chances of encounters with the eagles increases, plus other raptors like hen harriers, buzzards, kestrels, sparrowhawks and even occasionally merlin might be seen.
 Plus other birds, seals and deer.